 Roots that are Exposed: Some people believe their teeth are growing longer, however, this is due to the gums receding and exposing the tooth’s base.
 Because the roots are not as robust as teeth, gentle brushing up and away from the root is required.

-If you feel you have gum disease, the first step is to schedule an appointment with Heritage Dental or your local dentist.
-This will assist you in determining the severity of the gum disease and the best course of therapy to pursue.
+If you feel you have it, the first step is to schedule an appointment with Heritage Dental or your local dentist.
+This will assist you in determining the severity of it and the best course of therapy to pursue.

 In the days leading up to your checkup, you’ll want to halt any possible germs in their tracks so that no further damage is done.